- Mark Schipper

 The association took advantage of a push from several heavy hitters, including two national champion coaches in Army’s Red Blaik and Fritz Crisler of Michigan, to convince Penn’s opponents to cancel their upcoming games.
 If the Quakers continued to hold their ground they would lose not just the TV revenue, but an entire season’s worth of tickets sales as well.

-Under their new, incoming president, a 34-year-old work-horse named Father Theodore Hesburgh, Notre Dame was open about plans to use athletic revenue, including TV money, to cover ambitious plans to build up their university and advertise its educational mission across the country.
+Under their new, incoming president, a 34-year-old work-horse named Father Theodore Hesburgh, Notre Dame was open about plans to use revenue generated by their powerful football program, including TV money, to cover ambitious plans to build up their university and advertise its educational mission across the country.

-The Fighting Irish were comfortable with mass broadcast technology, and had used national radio better than any other program going back to Knute Rockne in the 1920s.
-Notre Dame knew the ‘free tickets’ offered by TV and radio would not hurt their in-person gate at Notre Dame Stadium.
+The Fighting Irish were comfortable with mass broadcast technology and had used national radio better than any other program going back to Knute Rockne in the 1920s.
+Notre Dame knew for a fact the ‘free tickets’ offered by TV and radio would not hurt their in-person gate at Notre Dame Stadium and saw nothing but opportunity in a wider broadcast.

 When Penn's president Stassen made it clear the Quakers and Notre Dame were fighting the same fight against the NCAA, he received a letter from a Penn alumnus who accused him of advancing his political ambitions and “courting the Roman Catholics” for a future run at the presidency.
-It was meant to be a hard-hitting, Ivy League-style insult.
+It was meant to be a hard-hitting, Ivy League-style insult regarding the man's allegiances.

 As this storm built within the Association, fomenting terror amongst its membership, Father Hesburgh remained sanguine and philosophical about the place of television.
 At the 1951 meetings, where the fear was palpable, Hesburgh said to the assembly regarding television that "if it is from God, we can’t stop it.
 If it is not, it will die of its own accord.”